-Community Future Direction Theme Key Challenges & Opportunities: Strong communities and social capital Enduring community capital - Growing, proud, self-reliant communities that are inclusive and engaged with volunteers and shared facilities.
-Education Lifelong learning and education - Education and lifelong learning is valued and there is access to vocational training and tertiary education.
+Community Future Direction Theme Key Challenges & Opportunities: Strong communities Enduring community capital - Growing, proud, self-reliant communities that are and social capital inclusive and engaged with volunteers and shared facilities.
+Lifelong learning and education - Education and lifelong learning is valued and Education there is access to vocational training and tertiary education.
 Education retention rates have increased.
-Governance and working together Working together for Murchison - Everyone plays a part in achieving the objectives of the Sustainable Murchison Community Plan.
-There is cooperation, resource sharing and less duplication between Councils.
+Working together for Murchison - Everyone plays a part in achieving the Governance and objectives of the Sustainable Murchison Community Plan.
+There is cooperation, working together resource sharing and less duplication between Councils.
 Leadership is provided across all community sectors.